VolkanSah/SherlocksHome/README.md

-# SherlocksHome - Get Bastards Version!
+# SherlocksHome - Get all Bastards Version!
 This Black Python Script is not a game!
 It is a powerfull tool to chapter traffic betwien clients and evil .onion sites I use it for How to kill the Onion!
 Be carefull!
 To listen with sensors and identify connections accessing an evil .onion site, we use for this example: Python's Scapy library.